Simple Shower Review

 This tiny thing is so light it didn't even register on the first scale we used to measure it!
 Weighing less than an ounce and taking up a practically minuscule amount of space (bottle not included), it's hard to say this shower isn't easy to take along with you.
 You could even fill multiple 2-liter bottles of water and leave them in your car while you're out adventuring and use as many as you need to clean up your boat/dog/gear/self when you get back.
 And even considering the additional weight of the 2-liter bottle, it's still a very lightweight shower overall, though not overly compactable.
 It's possible that you could find a collapsible water bottle with the right size opening to add to the portability of this ultralight shower, and then it might be your new best friend for backpacking!

-A pretty useful little contraption, the Simple can help make keeping things clean easier.
+A pretty useful little contraption, the Simple can help you keep things clean with ease.
 Simple to use, you'll be able to rinse things like a pro.
-Though if you're looking to take a full shower, you're unlikely to be satisfied by the 30 second capacity of this little gizmo.
+Though if you're looking to take a full shower, you're unlikely to be satisfied by the 30 second capacity of this little gizmo and you will have to track down a compatible bottle.
 But if what you want is something easy, functional, and inexpensive, the Simple Shower may just be what you're looking for.

 — Maggie Brandenburg